lkaijie/EasyApply/README.md

 ## Additional Features
 Outputs results into a specified CSV(no duplicates)

 ## Setup
 Simply download the file and run main.py (downloading required libraries)

 ## Incoming features
-Will add websites such as talent.com/linkedin/glassdoor soon
+Will add graphs, summary and GUI, maybe host on web?